3JTek/General-Assembly-Notes/module-04/authentication.md

     return jsonify({ 'message': 'Registration successful' }), 201
 ```

+We are using the `user_schema` to _load_ the data from sent from the client.
+This returns a tuple, containing a `user` object if successful, or an `errors` dict containing the validation errors.

+We check for errors, and if present send them back to the client as JSON with a 422 status code.

+If there are no errors, we can save the user and send our 201 respone.

 ## Login route

 The login route is a little more complex because we need to make a JWT if the user successfully authenticates.
 Firstly we need to install `pyjwt`: